-- (a) Derivative assets with maturities less than one year are included in "Prepaid expenses and other current assets" and derivative assets with maturities greater than one year are included in "Other assets" on the Condensed Consolidated Balance Sheets. - (b) Derivative liabilities with maturities less than one year are included in "Other current liabilities" and derivative liabilities with maturities greater than one year are included in "Other noncurrent liabilities" on the Condensed Consolidated Balance Sheets.
+- (a) Derivative assets with maturities less than one year are included in "Prepaid expenses and other current assets" and derivative assets with maturities greater than one year are included in "Other assets" on the Condensed Consolidated Balance Sheets. - (b) Derivative liabilities with maturities less than one year are included in "Other current liabilities" on the Condensed Consolidated Balance Sheets.